ankitrajput0096/MongoDB-Billing-System/README.md

 After executing the above command, the result will be present in the 'query_results' folder with name as '<query_name>_result.js'.
 Make sure the 'query_2.js' is present in the folder 'queries'.

+---

+### To test a simple spring boot application connected to MongoDB production database
+### Navigate to directory 'Backend-application'
+### Postman collections of spring boot application
+You will find postman collection of the simple spring boot application with name as 'MongoDB Production.postman_collection.json' \
+Can import in postman to test the simple spring boot application
+### Navigate to directory 'MongoDB'
+Then run the simple spring boot application, which will start at port 8080

+---

 ## Management Commands

 ### Common Operations